spookylukey/django-views-the-right-way/source/the-pattern.rst

 The issue with just using ``render`` is that you get a plain ``HttpResponse`` object back that has no memory that it ever came from a template.
-Sometimes, however, it is useful to have functions return a value that does remember what it's “made of” — something that stores the template it is from, and the context.
+Sometimes, however, it is useful to have functions return a value that does remember what it’s “made of” — something that stores the template it is from, and the context.
 This can be really useful in testing, but also if we want to something outside of our view function (such as decorators or middleware) to check or even change what’s in the response before it finally gets ‘rendered’ and sent to the user.